smallhadroncollider/taskell/roadmap.md

 ## To Do

+- Sub-lists
+- Customisable "+" symbol for sub-lists
 - Move between lists with `m` - shows possible lists
-- Sub-lists
 - Left/Right arrow keys in insert mode
 - Add tags/labels with `t`
 - Add due dates to tasks with `d`